KDE/digikam-doc/export_tools/piwigo_export.rst

     The Piwigo Export Tool Dialog

 The first stage to export content is to obtaining a token which is used for authentication purposes.
-Press **Change Account** button and the following dialog will popup to log in to Piwigo:
+Press **Change Account** button and the following dialog will popup to log into Piwigo:

 .. figure:: images/export_piwigo_login.webp
     :alt: